 The Lowry assay is an earlier derivation developed by Oliver Lowry in the 1940’s.
-In a similar fashion to the BCA assay the Lowry assay relies on the reaction of copper ions, produced from the interaction of copper(II) sulfate with proteins present in the sample, with a further reagent.
-In this case Folin–Ciocalteu reagent with the sample becoming blue in colour when higher levels of protein are present.
+In a similar fashion to the BCA assay, the Lowry assay relies on the reaction of copper ions, produced from the interaction of copper(II) sulfate with proteins present in the sample, with a further reagent.
+In this case Folin–Ciocalteu reagent with the sample becoming blue in color when higher levels of protein are present.
 This assay can be a tad tricky, as it’ll take practice to add certain components need to be added at specific time points.
 You will be able to measure the Lowry method between 650 nm and 750 nm without loosing color intensity.

-However, all three assays described above are sensitive to reducing agents such as dithiothreitol (DTT) or beta-mercaptoethanol (BME) which are often used in sample preparations.
+However, the three protein-copper assays described above are sensitive to reducing agents such as dithiothreitol (DTT) or beta-mercaptoethanol (BME), which are often used in sample preparations.
 These reducing agents can inflate protein concentration values by increasing the reduction of copper ions.

-Enter protein-dye assays which are not sensitive to reducing agents, although are sensitive to detergents such as Triton, Tween or sodium dodecyl sulfate (SDS).
+Protein-dye assays are not sensitive to reducing agents; however, they are sensitive to detergents, such as Triton, Tween or sodium dodecyl sulfate (SDS).

 The Bradford assay is fast to perform and gives accurate quantitation.
 It uses the same amount of protein as the Lowry assay.
 The Bradford assay relies on an absorption shift by Coomassie Blue when it binds to proteins present in a solution.
 Under acidic conditions unbound Coomassie will present its typical blue-green color with a maximal absorbance of 465 nm.